We're here to help

 Keeping on top of your bookkeeping is tough, but it’s a vital part of your business.
 Make sure you have a strict system for invoices, receipts, and paying bills.
 The government’s Making Tax Digital scheme helps with this by making tax-returns a more structured process.

-And don’t forget to add photographers' insurance to your business running costs.
+One last thing.
+Don’t forget to add photographers' insurance to your business running costs.
 It’s not just your gear you need to cover for damage and theft – as a professional photographer, you’ll want a package covering you for negligence claims as well as property damage and injury.
-For a useful guide to photographers’ insurance click here.

 Image used under license from Shutterstock.